xiang-deng/PaperReading/README.md

 Learning How to Ask: Querying LMs with Mixtures of Soft Prompts [https://arxiv.org/pdf/2104.06599.pdf]

+On the Influence of Masking Policies in Intermediate Pre-training [https://arxiv.org/pdf/2104.08840.pdf]

 ## Modeling
 TRANSFORMER-XH: MULTI-EVIDENCE REASONING WITH EXTRA HOP ATTENTION [https://openreview.net/pdf?id=r1eIiCNYwS]